strykeforce/wallEYE/README.md

 # WallEYE
   WallEYE is an Apriltag processing software for use in FRC application.
 This software has a robotside implementation as well as a website interface.
-This software was made for Orange Pi 5 running Ubuntu, but it should run fine on a linux os with V4L2 and a recent Python version (tested with 3.11.7).
+This software was made for Orange Pi 5 running Ubuntu (Joshua Riek), but it should run fine on a Linux os with V4L2 and a recent Python version (tested with 3.11.9).

-  Use `python3 init.py` to run.
+  Use `python3.11 init.py` to run.
 If changes are made to the web interface (frontend portion), `cd WebInterface/walleye` and `npm run build` are required to update the site.

   If using from source, `sudo chmod 4755 /sbin/ifconfig` is required prior to running the first time.